jeremylynch83/patient.io/content/topics/aneurysms/symptoms.md

 ## Ruptured Brain Aneurysm

 A ruptured aneurysm is a medical emergency.
-Symptoms often include:
+Symptoms may include:

 * Sudden, severe headache ("worst headache of your life")
 * Neck stiffness or pain